-Agenda/Books
+Books

 Students may borrow or be assigned a novel/book throughout the school year as part of an assignment.
-Students will be issued agenda at the beginning of each school year.
 Students must immediately inform teachers about any lost or damaged books so that they can be replaced.
 Parents will be responsible for the cost of the replacement book(s).
-The same rule applies for lost library books and agendas.
+The same rule applies for lost library books.